A cycling traffic skills course for students, staff and faculty of the University of Texas at Austin.

 "Do I have to ride at the edge of the road, or can I control my lane?"
 "How can I encourage drivers to give me enough space, and cooperate with me?"
 "What laws apply to me as a cyclist?"
 In this course, you will find the answers.

-To get your coupon code, you only need your UT Austin EID, and to complete the simple registration form on the right side of the page.
+To get your coupon code, you only need your UT Austin EID, and to complete the simple registration form on the right side of the page (or below if viewing on a mobile device).
 You will receive an email containing a link where you can apply the coupon code and purchase the UT Austin course at a reduced rate.

 Bicycling is a significant component of the University’s plan to reduce local traffic congestion and air pollution.